computation-structures/course/L13_Building_the_Beta.md

 two&#700;s complement number, we just need to replicate the high-order, or sign, bit as many times as necessary.
-You might find it useful to review the discussion of two&#700;s complement in the chapter on &#8220;Basics of Information&#8221;.
+You might find it useful to review the discussion of two&#700;s complement in the lecture on &#8220;Basics of Information&#8221;.
 So to form a 32-bit operand from a 16-bit constant, we just replicate it&#700;s high-order bit (ID[15]) sixteen times as we make the connection to the BSEL MUX.</p>